 You can also get sample Miller & Zois' verdicts in broadside collision cases, many of which are at intersections.

 Have you been involved in a collision at a junction or intersection?
 If so, Miller & Zois are a team of attorneys that can help you.
-Our track record in intersection crashes and in car crash cases in general gives us the kind or resume few can match.
-Please contact us at 800-553-8082 or get a free case evaluation online.
+Our track record in intersection crashes and car crash cases, in general, gives us the kind of resume few can match.
+Contact our Baltimore intersection accident lawyers today at 800-553-8082 or get a free case evaluation online.
 We are contingency fee lawyers.
 You do not pay anything unless we get a jury payout or settlement compesnsation amount for you.